SaeednHT/scikit-optimize-constrained/README.md

 several methods for sequential model-based optimization. ``skopt`` aims to be accessible and easy to use in many contexts.

-The library is built on top of NumPy, SciPy and Scikit-Learn.
+The library is built on top of NumPy, SciPy, and Scikit-Learn.

-We do not perform gradient-based optimization.
-For gradient-based optimization algorithms look at
+Scikit-Optimize does not perform gradient-based optimization.
+For gradient-based optimization algorithms please see
 * [scipy.optimize](http://docs.scipy.org/doc/scipy/reference/optimize.html)

 Important links